microsoft/ivy/doc/examples/list_reverse.md

 quantifiers or unstratified functions and then let Z3 do the rest of the work.

-Finally, here is one more property of reversal permutations that might be useful (though we won't use it here).
-This says that reversals indeed go backward.
-It's provable from the above properties by induction, but we can get it here for free using the integer theory.

 ```
-        property X < Y & rev(U,X,X1) & rev(U,Y,X1) -> Y1 < X1

     } # end specification section

 ```